Son of God accomplishes just that in 2 hours 18 minutes.

-Morgado successfully conveys many of the characteristics of Jesus, such as compassion, love, and gentleness; but to such an extent that it takes away from Jesus’ authority which the Bible says He spoke with when He taught and especially affects the scene when Jesus overturns the money changers’ tables – probably the most pathetic scene of the entire movie.
+Morgado successfully conveys many of the characteristics of Jesus, such as compassion, love, and gentleness; but to such an extent that it takes away from Jesus’s authority, which the Bible says He spoke with when He taught.
+This especially affects the scene when Jesus overturns the money changers’ tables – probably the most pathetic scene of the entire movie.
 Jesus is portrayed heartbroken as he effortlessly turns over a few tables and weakly confronts the Pharisees before walking out of the Temple with His disciples.
 This plays into the hands of false teachers who claim Jesus was nothing more than a Jewish reformer who, disgusted with the corruption of the synagogues and Judaism of His day, broke away with His followers and formed another sect of the Jewish religion.

-For starters, Simon Peter is alone when Jesus multiplies the fish in Peter’s boat and when calls him to be His disciple.
+For starters, Simon Peter is alone when Jesus multiplies the fish in Peter’s boat and when he calls him to be His disciple.
 Whereas in the Bible, (Mt.
 4:18-20, Mark 1:16-18) Peter and his brother Andrew were together when Jesus called them.
-But assuming the film is basing the choosing of Peter off Luke’s depiction in which Andrew is not mentioned (5:1-11), James and John are notably absent and the movie makes it look as if Jesus was a complete stranger to Peter.
-In the Gospel of Luke, Jesus had already healed Simon’s mother-in-law in the previous chapter and was in Simon’s boat to begin with because He had been preaching out of it.
+But assuming the film is basing the choosing of Peter off Luke’s depiction, in which Andrew is not mentioned (Luke 5:1-11), James and John are notably absent, and the movie makes it look as if Jesus was a complete stranger to Peter.
+In the Gospel of Luke, Jesus had already healed Simon’s mother-in-law in the previous chapter and was in Simon’s boat to begin with because He had been preaching from it.